 The U.S. natural gas rig count is forecast to fall to 488 at the end of this year, down 321 from 2011 levels, according to Baker forecasts.
 The domestic oil rig count is seen rising to to 1,430 at year's end, up 300 from the end of 2011.

-Baker today has more than enough business to stay busy in the United States fulfilling customer orders for NGL and oil equipment, said Craighead.
+Baker today has more than enough business to stay busy in the United States fulfilling customer orders for natural gas liquids (NGL) and oil equipment, said Craighead.
 However, defining where North America's pressure pumping business is headed in even the next six months is difficult, he acknowledged.